 10 September 2025–11 January 2026

-Lloyd’s exhibition and accompanying public programme of screenings offers an opportunity to critically reflect on Potter’s enduring relevance to contemporary culture.
-Potter’s formidable influence across theatre, media, art and popular culture from Twin Peaks (1990) to Mad Men (2007) appears indivisible from his belief that television could be a powerful vehicle for artistic expression.
+Lloyd’s exhibition and accompanying public programme of screenings offer an opportunity to critically reflect on Potter’s enduring relevance to contemporary culture.
+Potter’s formidable influence across theatre, media, art and popular culture from Twin Peaks (1990) to Mad Men (2007) appears indivisible from his belief that television could be a significant vehicle for artistic expression.
 As Potter said in his 1993 James MacTaggart Memorial Lecture, “Here was a medium of great power, of potentially wondrous delights that could slice through all the tedious hierarchies of the printed word and help to emancipate us from many of the stifling tyrannies of class and status and gutter-press ignorance.”

 Supported by Kvadrat.